Suffragists outside the White House. Credit Harris & Ewing, via Library of Congress

 Women’s History Month comes this year at a moment when Americans have been rallying in record numbers in support of, among other things, women’s rights and participation in the political and economic arenas, recognizing that it’s time to take a good long look at the fact that many among us are uncomfortable with the idea of a female president, having never had one previously unlike so many other countries around the world.
 There’s plenty to celebrate and honor but just as much to question, as recent weeks have shown.

 There has never been a better time to challenge the status quo.
-New York gave us Women’s History Month–and our 45th president; it’s a city filled with conflicting ideas, but also opportunity, role models and inspiration.
+New York gave us Women’s History Month–and our 45th president; it’s a city filled with conflicting ideas, but also opportunities, role models, and inspiration.
 The city offers a list of parks and monuments that honor the contributions of women and a full calendar of events can be found here.
 The National Women’s History Project has designated a 2017 theme of honoring women who have successfully challenged gender roles in both business and the paid labor force: “The 2017 Honorees represent many diverse backgrounds and each made her mark in a different field…These women all successfully challenged the social and legal structures that have kept women’s labor underappreciated and underpaid.”

 Lead image: Suffragists outside the White House.
 HARRIS & EWING, VIA LIBRARY OF CONGRESS